How to Sew Bias Tape. The best 3 methods out there.

 When you start to sew either with the traditional method or with the clean method, you will fold the edge first like this.

-Start sewing and when you get to the end you are going to stop sewing and cut your bias ¼” or ½” approximately after the begging of the tape.
+Start sewing, and when you get to the end, stop sewing and cut your bias ¼” or ½” approximately after the beginning of the tape.

 Learn how to atach bias tape